keitaroyam/yamtbx/doc/kamo-en.md

 ## Version hisotry
 Dates when the code became available on GitHub are shown

+* 2017-05-23
+   * KAMO: Add DIALS support (`engine=dials`).
+   * KAMO: Multiprocessing of preparation of multi-merge.
+New option to prepare files for joint refinement using DIALS (requires KAMO built on DIALS environment)
+   * kamo.multi_merge: bug fix in anisotropy analysis.
 * 2017-04-19
    * KAMO: Added support of eiger2cbf converted CBF files.
 For online processing at beamline, wait until all Eiger h5 files downloaded, and added support of miniset.
 * 2017-03-24